Far East Air Force (Royal Air Force): Postwar occupation duties

-Instead of the end to operations that a great many of the conscripts had naively thought would occur, if anything, operations in some parts of the forces increased in tempo.
-South-East Asia Command had been increased in size from the day after the surrender, taking in south French Indo-China, and much of the Dutch East Indies.
-The command was now half as big again in area as it had been during the war.
 The strain imposed by the high operations tempo that occupation duties, when combined with the downsizing of the command due to demobilisation and return of American aircraft provided under lend-lease aircraft was very great, and it manifested itself in a series of mutinies around the command in early 1946.

 The first of these was at Mauripur in Karachi, India.
 Enlisted airmen downed tools and refused to work until their grievances about demobilisation had been met.
 Given the nature of the times, this was impossible, although their complaints were passed up the chain of command.
 The stoppages were non-violent almost to a fault, and since the personnel involved were hostilities-only conscripts, rather than regular professional members of the RAF, the stoppages were not formally treated as mutinies.
 Had they been so, punishments up to and including execution by firing squad could have been imposed on those responsible.
 Other mutinies occurred in Ceylon, elsewhere in India and Singapore.
 They also spread to units of the Royal Indian Air Force for a short while.

 Siam

 The easiest of the occupation tasks was in Siam.
 Unlike elsewhere in the region, Siam had retained a functioning civil government throughout the war, and thus British troops did not have to deploy to restore order over most of the country.
 RAF forces set a headquarters in Bangkok, at Don Muang airfield, under Group Captain D O Finlay on 9 September 1945.
 The headquarters was from No. 909 Wing RAF.
 The Wing left its previously controlled aircraft, Republic P-47 Thunderbolts in Burma.
-Three squadrons were represented in Siam during the occupation, No. 20 Squadron RAF with Spitfire VIII aircraft, No. 211 Squadron RAF with de Havilland Mosquito VI aircraft, and a detachment of No. 685 Squadron RAF with Mosquito photo-reconnaissance aircraft.
+Three squadrons were represented in Siam during the occupation, No. 20 Squadron RAF with Spitfire VIII aircraft, No. 211 Squadron RAF with de Havilland Mosquito VI aircraft, and a detachment of No. 684 Squadron RAF with Mosquito photo-reconnaissance aircraft.
 The airfield was defended by No. 2945 Squadron RAF Regiment.
 In addition to the resident forces, Douglas Dakota transport aircraft were frequent users of Don Muang.
 They made supply runs to the airport, stopped over on trips to and from French Indo-China, and evacuated prisoners of war and internees who had been imprisoned in Siam at the end of the war.
 The job in Siam was completed very quickly, with almost all of the RAF personnel at Don Muang being gone by January 1946.